CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

-# Build a Java Application with a PostgreSQL Azure DB
+# Lab 2 - Build a Java Application with a PostgreSQL Azure DB

 ### Estimated Duration: 60 mins